The Witch & Wizard Academy Primer Year 2 11.99 USD (5 knitting pattern E-book.)

 2. Unikoosas for Care of Magical Creatures – In Care of Magical Creatures Class this year you will be taking care of a UNICORN in the “moonkoosa expansion-pack” called Unikoosas!
 Unicorns don’t eat a lot, but they like their treats unique and well prepared.
 I had wanted to make unicorn slippers for ages and when I finally sat down to do it, I realized that I really ONLY wanted unicorn koosas.
 I always stitch a bit of leather to the bottoms.
 Full instructions included in the pattern.
 It helps them last forever!
 The shoe parts are knitted flat!
 You will be surprised at how easy they are, no heel turning in this class!

 4. Elder Futhark Runes for Ancient Runes – My favorite subject is Ancient Runes!
 I have been studying the runes for 25 years now and their mystery ever deepens for me.
 These smooth runes are knitted in the round and felted (so they are double sided).
 Then the markings are needle felted on afterwards by using a strand of plain wool.
 It’s SO EASY you won’t believe it.
 Don’t let that part intimidate you k?
 Felting needles are a snap to order, the pattern has full photo tutorial and I also have videos so we can do it together.
 If you can draw a stick figure-ish then you can do these!
-Be sure to subscribe to my youtube channel or follow me on instagram to be sure to catch the videos (they are also on the pattern page.)
+Be sure to subscribe to my youtube channel or follow me on instagram to be sure to catch the videos (they are also will be the pattern page.)
 Also if you don’t like the idea of making the nordic runes you can do another alphabet or numbers of your choice.
 Kids love these little biscuits!

 5. PRONGS! for Defense against shadows – Ever watchful, the White Hart guards his kin.
 His antlers form a protective embrace around your new KNITTING BASKET!
 PRONGS!
 Sorry but PRONGS! must be shouted.
 Mostly because somewhere along the line I started shouting PRONGS! while I was knitting it and it kinda stuck.
 This basket is knitted in the round using stranded intarsia (You could also use duplicate stitch to put the antlers on afterwards.)
 I hope you will like having your knitting projects being hugged by antlers.
 The handles are inspired by the beautiful bolga baskets handmade by people in Ghana.
 If you haven’t seen these baskets they are a treat, you can find them at fair trade dealers, online or even at whole foods.
 Anyhoot I must tell you that I felted the i-cord handles around coiling cord!
 (The cord you use to do woven baskets.)
 It isn’t totally necessary, but it made them so stiff and sturdy.
 I love how it turned out!
 Again, don’t worry, it is easy and fun and I’ll walk you through it!